The Walking Dead: Saints & Sinners – Chapter 2: Retribution: Plot

 The Tourist is contacted by a group called The Dissidents, who seek to dismantle the Tower, and overthrow Mama, the Tower's leader.
 After helping the Dissidents get the supplies they need, and aiding other allies, the Tourist and the Dissidents travel to the Tower, where they learn that Mama plans to make the bells ring all across New Orleans, in an attempt to destroy the Exiles once and for all.
 Shortly after, the Tourist and the Dissidents are ambushed outside of the Tower, during which the Dissidents are killed.

-The Tourist travels through the sewers of New Orleans to find Garik's hideout, where both the Tourist and Garik are attacked by the Tower.
-Pursuing Garik further, the Tourist subdues him, at which point he can either kill him or spare him.
-Leaving Garik’s hideout, the Tourist prepares for a final assault on the Tower.
+The Tourist travels through the sewers of New Orleans to find Gerik's hideout, where both the Tourist and Gerik are attacked by the Tower.
+Pursuing Gerik further, the Tourist subdues him, at which point he can either kill him or spare him.
+Leaving Gerik’s hideout, the Tourist prepares for a final assault on the Tower.

 Upon hearing the bells ring throughout the city, the Tourist and his allies attack the Tower.
 The Tourist confronts Mama, who says that she only ever wanted what was best for the city, believing that killing the Exiles will provide a fresh start.
 She offers the Tourist a choice, which results in one of two endings.
 The Tourist can either switch off the bells, and stop the chaos, or leave them on, and allow Mama to continue her destruction.
 If the Tourist turns the bells off, Mama laments this decision.
 If the bells are left on, the Tourist is berated by the voice of Henri.
 Either way, Mama ends the confrontation by throwing herself from the top of Tower, ending her reign.